Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Results and Discussion

 \subsection{Global performance comparison}

-The global comparison is shown in Fig.~\ref{fig:6}, where we track the evolution of the total non-Markovianity $\mathcal{N}_{\mathrm{Tot}}$ during training for PPO and SAC.
+The global comparison is shown in Fig.~\ref{fig:rl_local}, where we track the evolution of the total non-Markovianity $\mathcal{N}_{\mathrm{Tot}}$ during training for PPO and SAC.
 Both agents rapidly escape the low-performance regime associated with random initial pulses: within the first few hundred iterations, $\mathcal{N}_{\mathrm{Tot}}$ already exceeds $0.2$ for both methods.
+After this initial rise, their learning dynamics diverge.
+PPO exhibits a staircase-like progression characterized by abrupt policy improvements, reaching a plateau around $\mathcal{N}_{\mathrm{Tot}} \simeq 0.4$ after approximately $8\times10^3$ iterations.
+In contrast, SAC stabilizes early and continues to improve through smaller but more frequent updates, ultimately reaching higher values $\mathcal{N}_{\mathrm{Tot}} \simeq 0.48 - 0.5$.